-- a.
+a.
 Reduce the chemical feed pump speed by 10%, wait for at least 15 feedwater pump cycles and retest for sulfites.
-Repeat until the sulfites are within target range. - 5.
-High hardness level a.
-Make sure there is salt in the brine tank and, if there is, that it hasn't bridged.
-Replace salt
+Repeat until the sulfites are within target range.

+5. High hardness level

 Likely Cause-the water softener is not operating properly.